 Commute programs will also improve air quality and traffic congestion in and around Prince George’s County.

-Our RideSmart team can provide your organization with more information about commuting options, attend your events virtually or in person to promote commuting programs and incentives, and customize a commute program to meet the specific needs of for your business.
-Our support is always FREE!
-Contact us today by calling at (301) 883-5656 or email our team at email@example.com and check out our website at ridesmartsolutions.com.
+Our RideSmart representatives are available to provide your organization more information about alternative transportation options.
+We are prepared to interact with your teams during transportation fairs or customize a commute program to meet the specific needs of for your business.
+Contact us today by calling at (301) 883-5656 or email our team at info.pgcridesmartsolutions?co.pg.md.us.

 Maryland Commuter Tax Credit

 Employers who contribute to their employees’ commuting costs are rewarded with federal and state tax deductions, state tax credits and reductions on certain payroll taxes.
-The Maryland Commuter Tax Credit program allows all businesses operating in Maryland, including non-profits, to claim a 50% tax credit against the cost of providing commuter benefits to its employees, up to $100 per employee per month.
-The Tax Credit currently applies to transit, vanpooling, employer-provided Guaranteed Ride Home, and Parking Cash-Out, but on July 1, 2022, it will also apply to carpooling, bicycling, walking, teleworking, and multi-modal options.
+The Maryland Commuter Tax Credit program allows all businesses operating in Maryland, including non-profits, to claim a 50% tax credit against the cost of providing commute alternative programs to its employees up to $100 per employee per month.
 For more information on qualifying programs and how to claim the tax credit, check out the Maryland Commuter Tax Credit.

 SmartBenefits for Transit, Vanpool, and Transit-related Parking